pola-rs/polars/.github/ISSUE_TEMPLATE/bug_report.md

 #### What operating system are you using polars on?

 Replace this text with your operating system and version.

+#### What language version are you using
+ex: python 3.8, node 16, etc..

 #### Describe your bug.